franciscomcsousa/TheCork/Server/README.md

 #### ufw

-- Still trying to figure out if this is needed (the default config from ufw seems good to block most conections)
+- Still trying to figure out if this is needed (the default config from ufw seems good to block most connections)

 ## VM3 - Server